iPenguin/NotePages/README.md

 Note Pages organizes your notes and pictures for you.
 It makes it easy for you to keep your files together with your notes, and link between information stored on differnet pages.

-This can be especially helpful for writers who have to keep track characters, locations, and objects.
-Or students who have to keep track of research information for classes or papers.
+This can be especially helpful for writers who have to keep track of characters, locations, and objects.
+Or students who have to keep track of  information for classes or research projects.

 Note Pages is written in C++/Qt and supports the following platforms: